ghsbnb/Year-11-Assessment-Task-2/documentation.md

 # Car:()

 Attributes:
-. - Top Speed : Int
+> - Top Speed : Int
-. - Car Intelligence : Int
+> - Car Intelligence : Int
-. - Acceleration : double
+> - Acceleration : double
-. - Strain Gauge : Int
+> - Strain Gauge : Int
-. - Engine Type : String
+> - Engine Type : String
-. - Price : Int
+> - Price : Int

 Methods:
 . + Drag Race : void
 . + Drift Out : void

-Description:()
+. + Total Mog : void

+Description:() This class serves as a vital function of the card game by acting as the main proponent that carries out the gameplay and leeds to the eventual winner of the game.

 # Card:()

 Attributes:()
+> -

 Methods:()